OpenResearchInstitute/documents/Regulatory/FCC/README.md

+## FCC Comments

-Folder contains filings made with the United States Federal Communications Commission.
+This folder contains comments filed with the United States Federal Communications Commission.